 - Hire a County energy coordinator

-- Develop department energy champions to report back to department heads/County Executive the status of conservation programs, next steps, etc.
+- Develop department energy champions to report back to department heads and County Executive the status of conservation programs and next steps

-- Develop a professionally designed, effective, ongoing energy conservation plan/program for all County employees to be made available as a turnkey model that can be utilized by other public and private organizations in the County.
-This would include an assessment of the implementation of recycling at all government facilities.
+- Develop a professionally designed, effective, ongoing energy conservation plan and program for all County employees to be made available as a turnkey model that can be utilized by other public and private organizations in the County, including an assessment of the implementation of recycling at all government facilities.

-- Provide training and the capacity for technical and operations personnel to understand and implement energy savings techniques, LEED standards, etc.
+- Provide training and the capacity for technical and operations personnel to understand and implement energy savings techniques and Leadership in Energy and Environmental Design (LEED) standards

 3. Implementing Audits, Building and Landscaping Standards